ChenxingWang93/learning-webgl/obsidian/Transformations/Operations in JavaScript.md

 # Vector cross product

->The **cross product** of two vectors results in a perpendicular vector whose length ranges from 1 (if the two are perpendicular) and 0 (if they are parallel).
+>The **cross product** of two vectors results in a vector that is perpendicular vector whose length ranges from 1 (if the two are perpendicular) and 0 (if they are parallel).

 ```js
 function cross(a, b) {